Perceptual Speech Quality Measure: Algorithm

 PSQM uses a psychoacoustical mathematical modeling (both perceptual and cognitive) algorithm to analyze the pre and post transmitted voice signals, yielding a PSQM value which is a measure of signal quality degradation and ranges from 0 (no degradation) to 6.5 (highest degradation).
 In turn, this result may be translated into a mean opinion score (MOS), which is an accepted measure of the perceived quality of received media on a numeric scale ranging from 1 to 5.
 A value of 1 indicates unacceptable, poor quality voice while a value of 5 indicates high voice quality with no perceptible issues.

 The PSQM algorithm converts the physical-domain signal(s) into the perceptually meaningful psychoacoustic domain through a series of nonlinear processes such as time-frequency mapping, frequency warping and intensity warping.

 The quality of the coded speech is judged on the differences in the internal representation.
 The difference is used for the calculation of the noise disturbance as a function of time and frequency.
 Besides perceptual modeling, the PSQM algorithm uses cognitive modeling such as loudness scaling and asymmetric masking in order to get high correlations between subjective and objective measurements.

 Limitations

-PSQM as originally conceived was not developed to account for network quality of service perturbations common in Voice over IP applications, items such as packet loss, delay variance (jitter) or non-sequential packets.
+PSQM, as originally conceived, was not developed to account for network quality of service perturbations common in Voice over IP applications, effects such as packet loss, delay variation and out-of-order delivery.
 These conditions usually give inappropriate results under heavy network load simulations, failing to account for a very real perceived loss of voice quality.
 Attempts to duplicate network fault conditions by introducing significant packet loss result in PSQM values that correspond to falsely inflated MOS values.

 In order to overcome this limitation, PSQM+ was developed by modifying the original algorithm.
 PSQM+ generates results that seem to more accurately reflect the adverse performance of speech codecs under realistic network load conditions.